pagkly/Zed/Investopedia3/Simplified Employee Pension (SEP).md

 ## SEP IRA vs. Individual 401(k)

-A SEP IRA and an individual 401(k), also known as a [solo 401(k)](https://www.investopedia.com/retirement/401k-plans-small-business-owner/), are [both retirement accounts that allow employer contributions](https://www.investopedia.com/articles/financial-advisors/012716/solo-401k-vs-sep-which-best-biz-owners.asp).
+A SEP IRA and an individual 401(k), also known as a [[solo 401(k)]](https://www.investopedia.com/retirement/401k-plans-small-business-owner/), are [[both retirement accounts that allow employer contributions]](https://www.investopedia.com/articles/financial-advisors/012716/solo-401k-vs-sep-which-best-biz-owners.asp).
 They have two main differences.

-The first is that although the maximum contribution limit for both is comparable [once income levels reach $200,000](https://www.investopedia.com/articles/retirement/10/individual-401k-sole-proprietor.asp), you can contribute more to a 401(k) at lower income levels than you can to a SEP IRA.
+The first is that although the maximum contribution limit for both is comparable [[once income levels reach $200,000]](https://www.investopedia.com/articles/retirement/10/individual-401k-sole-proprietor.asp), you can contribute more to a 401(k) at lower income levels than you can to a SEP IRA.
 In addition, if you are 50 or older, the 401(k) has a catch-up contribution, which the SEP IRA does not.
 The second important difference is that you can take a loan against the 401(k), something that is not allowed with a SEP IRA.

 A SEP IRA, however, is somewhat easier to set up and maintain.
 An individual 401(k) requires its owner to be more involved in its administrative responsibilities, and it can also generate higher fees than a SEP IRA.

 ## SEP IRA vs. Traditional IRA vs. Roth IRA

-There are important [differences among these three retirement accounts](https://www.investopedia.com/ask/answers/08/roth-traditional-sep.asp).
+There are important [[differences among these three retirement accounts]](https://www.investopedia.com/ask/answers/08/roth-traditional-sep.asp).
 With a traditional IRA, you contribute tax-free money, which reduces your tax bill in the year in which you make the contribution.
 However, when you withdraw funds in retirement, they are taxed as ordinary income, and you are required to make distributions once you reach the age of 72.20 This makes it best for people who expect to be in a lower tax bracket when they retire.

 A Roth IRA reverses the process.
 You have already paid income tax on the money you contribute, so withdrawals in retirement are tax free.
 This makes a Roth IRA better for people who expect to be in a higher tax bracket in retirement.
 In addition, there are no required minimum distributions from a Roth IRA, so if you don’t need the money, you can just let it sit there and pass the account on to your heirs.